Heterocycles | Organic Chemistry 3

 Reactivity of Nonaromatic Heterocycles

-Heterocyclopentanes and heterocyclohexanes ⇒ no strain ⇒ less reactive than their smaller-ring counterparts
+Heterocyclopentanes and heterocyclohexanes: no strain ⇒ less reactive than their smaller-ring counterparts

 Aromatic Heterocyclopentadienes

-butadiene + sp2 hybridized heteroatom bearing lone electron pair(s)
+Aromatic heterocyclopentadienes consist of butadiene and sp2 hybridized heteroatom bearing lone electron pair(s) ⇒ π electrons are delocalized in an aromatic 6-electron framework

-Synthesis of Heterocyclopentadienes (Paal-Knorr Synthesis):
+Synthesis of heterocyclopentadienes (Paal-Knorr Synthesis):

 Aromatic Heterocyclopentadienes - Reactivity